Albertolabs/albertolabs/blog/wp-content/plugins/easy-eu-cookie-law/readme.txt

 2. Cookie law configuration panel

 == Changelog ==

+= 1.3 =
+* Configuration values saved are not reset when updating the plugin
+* Config values are now saved on 'wp_options' database table.
+* Config options form works now with Ajax
+* Refactored code

 = 1.2.5 =
 * Italian translation (Thanks to Umberto for the translation).